Hong Kong’s best practice rooms and studios

 The decidedly professional set up at Red Sound accommodates a raft of services from music recording and mixing and arranging to TV commercial voice-over recording and editing to CD projects for musicians and bands.
 Every room comes equipped with dozens of mics by top manufacturers.

-Taking things in a slightly different direction from the others on the list, Sky Productions are one of the best in the city for commercial recordings.
+Taking things in a slightly different direction from the others on this list, Sky Productions are one of the best in Hong Kong for commercial recordings.
 With a client list that boasts the likes of HSBC and Ocean Park, these guys are great if you’re looking to put together some video or audio content for your company in a state-of-the-art recording studio with cutting-edge audio editing software and mastering facilities for all formats.

 Contact studio manager Chris Fong for pricing on 9222 9145 or email firstname.lastname@example.org.